andreasWallner/recipe-markdown/README.md

 Steps are started with a '-', followed by the instruction.

-WaitPhase blocks start with a '+'.
+WaitPhase blocks start with a '+' and a '#' is used to start a new part.

 Example
 -------